teutzue/LSD-Report/README.md

 In the SLA Group H also stated that they were aiming for their server to be able to digest stories and comments from the simulator program without errors.

 SLA also included a brief description of three monitoring processes that the group has shown in their Grafana.
-First of them was a &quot;System Status&quot; which was a simple metric displaying system&#39;s current status, either it was down or up and running.
+First of them was a &quot;System Status&quot; which was a simple metric displaying system's current status, either it was down or up and running.
 Second metric, &quot;Uptime&quot; was very important due to its usefulness related to meeting the agreed uptime threshold.
 Metrics was basically meant to display an uptime of the application in two formats, percentage and hours since last restart of the system.
 Last metric &quot;process\_cpu\_seconds&quot; shown the total system cpu time used in seconds.

 **2.3.
 Maintenance and reliability**